 - 16.1 The Post-Race Penalty and the RYA Arbitration procedure of the RYA Rules Disputes Procedures will be available.
-See Annex A Post-Race Penalty and RYA Arbitration for details. - 16.2 A boat that retires before or after finishing, or takes a one-turn or two-turn penalty under RRS 44.1, shall record the details on a declaration form at the tally board before the end of tally time.
+See Annex A Post-Race Penalty and RYA Arbitration for details. - 16.2 Any boat that took a penalty on the water shall declare that penalty to a recorder at the tally board within the time limit to tally in upon returning ashore.
 [NP][DP]